Between- and Within-Cluster Spearman Rank Correlations: Estimation

 As mentioned in Section \ref{spearman}, we often use the cluster median as the cluster centroid, so $\gamma_b$ is Spearman rank correlation between cluster medians.
 One simple estimation approach is to estimate $\gamma_b$ as Spearman rank correlation between the sample cluster medians (i.e., $\{(\hat{\tilde{x_{i}}}, \hat{\tilde{y_{i}}}): i=1,2,...,n\}$, where $\hat{\tilde{x_{i}}}$ and $\hat{\tilde{y_{i}}}$ are the medians of $\{x_{i1},...,x_{ik_i}\}$ and $\{y_{i1},...,y_{ik_i}\}$, respectively).
-However, this approach only uses information within clusters, which can have high variations with small cluster sizes.
-Thus, we consider estimating the cluster medians using CPMs of $X$ on $Z$ and of $Y$ on $Z$.
+However, this approach only uses information within clusters to estimate cluster medians, which can have high variation with small cluster sizes.
+Thus, we consider estimating the cluster medians using CPMs.
 The CPMs borrow information across clusters and their estimates of cluster medians are less variable than the simple estimates.
 Moreover, for ordered categorical data, the CPMs allow us to obtain cluster medians on the latent variable scale, thus simplifying the estimation of $\gamma_b$ by eliminating the need to consider all possible combinations of cluster medians on the original scale in the presence of clusters with two medians.